SlicerIGT/aigt/README.md

 pip_install("tensorflow keras scikit-learn opencv-contrib-python")
 ```
 - You may also install `tensorflow-gpu`, if your computer supports that.
 In that case copy CUDA files (dll files on Windows) to the Slicer bin folder.
 (Feel free to add instructions for Mac and Linux.)
+- If you are using the latest version of Slicer, but running an older notebook, then you may need to specify the TensorFlow version to be installed.
 - To run notebooks, start the Anaconda command prompt, navigate to the Notebooks folder of your clone of this repository, and type the `jupyter notebook` command.

 # Acquire tracked ultrasound